Title (song)

-"Title" is a song by American singer-songwriter Meghan Trainor from her 2014 debut extended play of the same name.
-Kevin Kadish produced the song and wrote it with Trainor.
-Epic Records considered it for release as Trainor's second single, but it was eventually scrapped in favor of "Lips Are Movin" (2014).
-A doo-wop and pop song with Caribbean influences, Trainor demands her partner to define their relationship more clearly and call her his girlfriend in its lyrics.
+"Title" is a song by American singer-songwriter Meghan Trainor from her 2014 debut extended play (EP) Title.
+Kevin Kadish produced the track and wrote it with Trainor.
+They recorded the track at the Carriage House, based in Nolensville, Tennessee.
+Epic Records considered it for release as Trainor's second single but eventually decided on "Lips Are Movin" (2014).
+The song is in a doo-wop style with Caribbean influences.
+Lyrically, Trainor demands that her partner define their relationship more clearly and call her his girlfriend.

-"Title" received mixed reviews from music critics, with commentary directed towards its lyrics, production, and rap verse.
-The song reached number nine in New Zealand, and earned Gold certifications from Recorded Music NZ and the Recording Industry Association of America.
-It entered the charts in various countries after becoming a trend on video-sharing service TikTok in 2021.
+Upon the release of Title, its title track received mixed reviews from music critics for its production and rap verse, but some were positive about the lyrics.
+The song reached number nine in New Zealand and entered the charts in several other countries.
+It received a Platinum certification in Australia and New Zealand, and Gold in Canada and the United States.
+The song became a trend on the video-sharing service TikTok in 2021.

-Anthony Phan directed the music video for "Title", which depicts Trainor performing it at a Mr. America-style beauty pageant.
-Initially released exclusively on the special edition of Trainor's 2015 debut major-label studio album of the same name, the video was uploaded online in December 2021.
-Trainor performed the song at the 2014 iHeartRadio Music Festival, in sessions for MTV and the National Post, and included it on the set lists of her 2015 concert tours That Bass Tour and MTrain Tour.
+Anthony Phan directed the music video for "Title", which depicts Trainor performing at a Mr. America–style beauty pageant.
+Initially released exclusively on the special edition of Trainor's 2015 first major-label studio album, Title, the video was uploaded online in December 2021.
+Trainor performed the song at the 2014 iHeartRadio Music Festival and in sessions for MTV and the National Post, and included it on the set lists of her 2015 concert tours That Bass Tour and MTrain Tour and the Timeless Tour (2024).

 Background

 American songwriter Kevin Kadish met Meghan Trainor in June 2013 at the request of Carla Wallace, the co-owner of Trainor's publishing firm Big Yellow Dog Music.
-Kadish liked Trainor's voice and felt a strong song-writing affinity with her due to their mutual love of pop music from the 1950s and 1960s.
+Kadish liked Trainor's voice and felt a strong songwriting affinity with her due to their mutual love of pop music from the 1950s and 1960s.
 They wrote the song "All About That Bass", which led to Trainor signing with Epic Records after she performed it for the label's chairman, L.A.
 Reid.
 Kadish and Trainor began working on more songs immediately as the label wanted her to record an entire album.
-It was released as Trainor's debut single in June 2014, and reached number one in 58 countries, selling 11 million units worldwide.
+"All About That Bass" was released as Trainor's debut single in June 2014, and it reached number one in 58 countries, selling 11 million units worldwide.

-Kadish and Trainor wrote "Title" as the second track for Trainor's 1950s-influenced debut extended play (EP) of the same name (2014), which they created "just for fun".
+Kadish and Trainor wrote "Title" as the second track for Trainor's 1950s-influenced debut EP, Title (2014), which they created "just for fun".
 Trainor considered its Caribbean drum and rap bridge new territory for her, that showcased "what [her] sound really is".
-She recounted being ill-treated by her romantic partners in high school, and was inspired to write the song about issues with contemporary dating and hookup culture, like women basing their self worth on social media likes and whether their partner replied to their texts.
+In a 2014 Billboard interview, she recounted being ill-treated by her romantic partners in high school and was inspired to write the song about issues with contemporary dating and hookup culture, like women basing their self-worth on social media likes and whether their partner replied to their texts.
 Trainor described it in an interview: "Call me your girlfriend, I'm sick of being your boo thing, so call me your girlfriend and give me that title".